biblibre/omeka-plugin-CsvImportPlus/README.md

     With "Manage", cf. #1.
 If extra data is set to "No", then the second step will be skipped.

-4. `test_files_metadata.csv` (`test_files_metadata_manage.csv`)
+4. `test_files_metadata.csv`

     A file used to import metadata of files.
-To try it, you should import items before with any of previous csv files, select `tabulation` as column delimiter, no enclosure, and `|` as element, file and tag delimiters, and check `File metadata` in the first form and `Filename` in the first row of the second form.
+To try it, you should import items before with any of the previous csv files, select `tabulation` as column delimiter, no enclosure, and `|` as element, file and tag delimiters.
+Then, you can import it manually or automatically.
+If manually, set "Perhaps" for extra data, then the special values "identifier field" to the identifier field and "Identifier" to the filename.
+If automatically, simply set "No" or "Yes" for the extra data.

-    This file is not importable by the format 'Manage".
-A column "Identifier Field" should be added with "original filename" as content, for each row.
-Then, select "no identifier field" and "perhaps", then set the special values "identifier field" to the identifier field and "Identifier" to the filename.
-    See `test_files_metadata.csv`.

 5. `test_mixed_records.csv`